AlmaBroman/kentorbeck/README.md

 ![Start Page img](readme-assets/Startpage.png)

-- **Start Page**
+### Start Page

-  - Title of the game
+- Displays the title of the game
 - Short description of the game
-  - Instructions button to show pop up window
+- Instructions button thatdisplays pop up window
 - Start the quiz button to start quiz

 ![Pop up img](readme-assets/pop-up.png)

-- **StartPage pop up**
+#### Start Page pop up

 - Instructions for the game
 - click on x-mark or outside popup box to close pop up

 ![Question display img](readme-assets/questiondisplay.png)

-- **Question display**
+### Question display

 - song/movie title
 - english translation of the title
 - buttons for choosing what to answer
 - score counter that updates when answer is submitted

 ![Answer display img](readme-assets/right-answer-display.png)
 or

 ![Answer display img](readme-assets/wrong-answer-display.png)

-- **Answer display**
+### Answer display

 - song/movie title
 - english translation of the title
 - icon to indicate right/wrong answer
 - right answer
 - director/album + year
 - button for displaying next question (new title is displayed) or final score (final score is displayed)
 - score counter is updated

 ![Final Score display img](readme-assets/final-score-display.png)

-- **Final Score display**
+### Final Score display

 - title of the game
 - text to inform player that they have answered all the questions
 - final score is shown
 - button for restarting the quiz(returns user to question display)
 - button for returning to start page.

 ## Languages used